Nishan212/Interesting-Codes/Interesting-codes/README.md

 # Interesting-Codes

-### Collection of some of the interesting coding questions I came acroos and their solutions
+### Collection of some of the interesting coding questions I came across and their solutions

  1. **Case**: consider a string encoding such that each alphabet character is mapped to a number between 1 and 26